Skip to content

 source unsloth-env/bin/activate

-Open a terminal and run the following prompt to create a venv:
+Open a terminal and create a venv:

 Terminal window